 When Florida Lions Conklin Center for the Blind opened for service in 1979, it was the only organization in the United States whose adult services were devoted exclusively to the vocational rehabilitation needs of adults who were blind with coexisting disabling conditions.
 This was a pioneering collaboration between the Conklin Center and the Florida Division of Blind Services.
 Prior to that time, it was commonly believed this population was unlikely to benefit in terms of employment from vocational rehabilitation services.
 By helping thousands of adults to become successfully employed and to live independently, this collaboration has conclusively demonstrated that adults with blindness and coexisting disabilities can become employed and take control of their lives when they are provided with intensive, specialized training and support.
 Today, the Center remains the only organization whose adult vocational rehabilitation programming targets this underserved population.

 The Conklin Center served four students in its first year.
 The facility was expanded in 1986 and again in 1997 to accommodate its successful growth.
 Community-based Supported Employment/Living Services were added in 1987 to help ensure the long-term success of graduates.
 In January 2000, an Early Intervention Program was added to serve children with visual impairment and their families.
 In 2011 we increased the capacity of the Center’s intensive residential training to serve 14 students at a time, up from 12.
-The Conklin Center served 105 adults and 31 children and their families in FY 2016-17.
+To date, we have served over 500 consumers.

 To help blind children and adults with additional disabilities be independent and contributing citizens